dimitri/pgcopydb/docs/features.rst

 the actual TABLE DATA set is concerned.

-The trick to achieve that is that ``pgcopydb`` must be able to connect to the source database during the whole operation, when ``pg_restore`` may be used from an export on-disk, without having to still be able to connect to the source database.
-In the context of ``pgcopydb`` requiring access to the source database is fine.
+The trick to achieve that is that ``pgcopydb`` must be able to connect to the source database during the whole operation, whereas ``pg_restore`` may be used from an export on-disk, without having to still be able to connect to the source database.
+In the context of ``pgcopydb``, requiring access to the source database is fine.
 In the context of ``pg_restore``, it would not be acceptable.